 In the Event of Another Gold Rush

-Between 1965 and 1974, gold rose from $35 per ounce to $850, a 24 times increase, and absolutely mind-blowing for an ultra safe and "stable" commodity.
-Once it passed $100, and as it progressed upwards, the media jumped in, and helped create a classic bubble.
+Between 1965 and 1974, gold rose from $35 per ounce to $850, 24 times the price.
+Absolutely mind-blowing for an ultra safe and "stable" commodity.
+Once it passed $100 and progressed upwards, the media jumped in, creating a classic bubble.
 The first item on the TV news each night was often "Gold hits new high" or similar.
 Over 4 million Krugerrands were minted in 1974 alone.
 It is not surprising then that there is a large pool of Krugerrands, and also sovereigns, in the secondary market.
 This is why sovereigns and Krugerrands have been cheap for the past 20 years, and why they both feature in our best buy list.
 If and when world demand increases to the point where this surplus pool dries up, then premiums will rise, and newly minted coins will be able to compete in price with existing coins.
-In this case, it would be silly to insist on Krugerrands, as many people now do, when there are other more desirable coins available, especially if there is a price difference.
-We for example would "push" Australian gold nuggets and "lunars", as they are nicer than Krugerrands, and we are already prime distributors in the UK for the Perth Mint, meaning we can source brand new one ounce coins about 0.5% less than other gold bullion coins, with an even better saving on fractions, albeit at a higher premium.
+In this case, it would be silly to insist on Krugerrands, as many people now do.
+There are often other more desirable coins available, especially if there is a price difference.
+We for example would "push" Australian gold nuggets and lunars, as they are nicer than Krugerrands, and we are prime distributors in the UK for the Perth Mint.
+This means we can source brand new one ounce coins about 0.5% less than other gold bullion coins, with an even better saving on fractions, albeit at a higher premium.

 Sovereigns are King

-It is also worth us pointing out that new sovereigns cost over 9% premium from the Royal Mint, on a 10,000 piece deal, compared with 3% for most one ounce gold bullion coins in equivalent prime size lots.
-As we usually sell bulk sovereigns at only about 1% higher premium than Krugerrands, compared with 6% more from their mints, this reinforces our opinion that sovereigns are a better buy currently.
+It is also worth us pointing out that new sovereigns cost over 9% premium from the Royal Mint, on a 10,000 piece deal.
+Compare this with 3% for most one ounce gold bullion coins in equivalent prime size lots.
+As we usually sell bulk sovereigns at only about 1% higher premium than Krugerrands, compared with 6% more from their mints, this reinforces our opinion that sovereigns are currently a better buy.